TheNoeTrevino/qmk-config/README.md

 Of course, some symbols were still missing.
 I added underscore, tilde, and backtick to the pinky column.
-Backtick was placed on the homerow as it is an incredibly underatted mapping in vim.
+Backtick was placed on the homerow as it is an incredibly underrated mapping in vim.

 ### Modifier keys